-E. CpG Islands are methylated in a non-random pattern.
+F. CpG islands are methylated in a non-random pattern

 Methylation of DNA is a conspicuous feature of vertebrate genomes in contrast to invertebrates.
-Antequera and Bird, reported that four percent of the total cytosines in vertebrates are methylated, representing about 5×10^7 5-methylcytosine (5 million cytosine residues) per diploid nucleus.
-Of interest is the fact that only 70 to 80 percent of the potentially methylatable sites are actually in a methylated state.13
+(See p.
+30) Antequera and Bird reported that in vertebrates about 5×10^7 5-methylcytosine (5 million cytosine residues) per diploid nucleus are methylated, representing 70 to 80 percent of the potentially total methylatable cytosine sites.14

 A practical method of determining the distribution of methylation throughout a genome can be accomplished by staining cells with an immunofluorescent labeled antibody for 5-methylcytosine.
-These studies have shown that there is relatively low level but fairly uniform methylation of the CpG islands throughout mammalian genomes.
 In portions of the genome with relatively high concentrations of CpG islands, particularly in cancerous tumors, there frequently is excessive methylation of normal suppressor genes, resulting in the silencing of genes that exercise a suppressive effect on tumor growth, thus favoring cancer growth and spread.
 This pattern of DNA methylation is referred to as aberrant methylation and known as CpG Island methylator phenotype (CIMP).
-This characteristic phenomenon of tumors is widely recognized and under intense investigation.
+This characteristic phenomenon of tumors is widely recognized and is under intense investigation.

-F. CpG islands
+G. CpG islands

 Interspersed non-methylated DNA sequences of approximately 1000 nucleotide base pairs in length are a conspicuous feature of CpG islands.
-These overlap promoter regions of 60 to 70% of all human genes, representing a significant potential for control of genetic activity.14
+These overlap promoter regions of 60 to 70 percent of all human genes, representing a significant potential for epigenetic control.15